The True Cost of Tipping: What It Really Adds to Your Budget

 Social Pressure

-That small moment of hesitation is exactly what businesses count on to push customers into tipping more.
+That small moment of hesitation is exactly what businesses count on.
+Social pressure in tipping culture is one of the strongest forces behind overspending.

 Differences in Tipping Habits